Odia Ofeimun at 70: My Life, Literature and Struggle -

 By that time you have passed your A ’levels?

 I did both O and A. Actually I did A’ level in December and did O’ level in January.
 Yeah, because the time table allowed you.
-Once you have chosen your subjects, most of the O’ level papers were done in January and the A’ levels were usually in December.
-But I had wanted to do A’ ‘level and O ’level together.
+Once you’dchosen your subjects, most of the O’ level papers were done in January and the A’ levels were usually in December.
+But I wanted to do A’ ‘level and O ’level together.
 I did three O’ levels and two A’ l evels.
 I passed the two A’levels.
 I had two Cs in economics and government .
 I passed English and religious knowledge and I failed literature.
-The following year I had to repeat literature in A ’level to convince myself that it was WAEC that was wrong, not me.
+The following year I had to repeat literature in A ’levels to convince myself that it was WAEC that was wrong, not me.

 Why did you study political science in the university, and not English?
 Did you feel constrained when you were at UI?

 It is interesting you are asking that question.
 Everybody wants to know.
 Because it is generally assumed that I did political science out of some queer sense of vocation.
-The truth is that I had this ego about being a literary man and I had read most of the books that they were going to read in the school.
+The truth is that I had this ego about being a literary man and I had read most of the books that they were going to read in the University.
 I may not have understood them the way students in the university understand.
 But I had read most of the books that I would do if I went for English.
 So English was not attractive for me at all.
 It was a case of what would I be doing that I had not already done.
 I will still be reading all these books.
 I had read works of criticism that even though I didn’t understand them well, I had read them.
 And I did not think it was a fair deal for myself going to reread those books.
-I wanted to do something new and it would interest me to know that.
-Although I had worked as newspapers sub-editor and writing all manner of articles including responding to the critics of Awolowo’s People’s Republic, I had not read a textbook of government by the time I decided to read it.
-So that reading A ’level or me was doing something really new.
+I wanted to do something new and it excited me more to do that.
+Although I had worked as newspapers sub-editor and writing all manner of articles including responding to the critics of Awolowo’s People’s Republic, I had not read a textbook of government by the time I decided to read for A levels.
+So that reading A ’level for me was doing something really new.
 I had to read economics and government as a fresh dimension in my self- development.
-And because I passed the two A ’level subjects and I managed t get a B in literature, many people thought what I should have done at Ibadan was simply walked to the English department and changed my course.
-And when I started insisting that I was going to do poetry as a subsidiary, it was not allowed in the syllabus.
+And because I passed the two A ’level subjects and I managed t get a B in literature, many people thought what I should have done at Ibadan was simply walk to the English department and change my course.
+And then I started insisting that I was going to do poetry as a subsidiary.
+It was not allowed in the syllabus.
 I insisted that I wanted to do poetry.
 And I actually did romantic poetry and failed it.
 I won’t go into why I failed it yet.
-But the point is I had made up my mind I was going to read political science because it bought me closer to the discussion of government that reading Jean Jacques Rousseau, reading Pandit Nehru’s History of the World and the rest of them made me feel like this is the intellectual line to follow.
+But the point is I had made up my mind I was going to read political science because it brought me closer to the discussion of government than reading Jean Jacques Rousseau, reading Pandit Nehru’s History of the World and the rest of them.
+It made me feel like this is the intellectual line to follow.
 They eventually allowed me to take poetry as an elective.
-The reason I did not take that course seriously- I did not go to class- I always assumed it that I knew what it was all about, which was why while my mates were preparing for William Wordsworth, I was preparing for Wardsworth Longfellow.
-In fact, until recently, I still confuse the two.
+The reason I did not take that course seriously – I did not go to class – I always assumed it that I knew what it was all about, which was why while my mates were preparing for William Wadsworth, I was preparing for Wordsworth Longfellow.
+In fact, until recently, I still confused the two.
 I simply did the wrong poetry and went to the classroom (laughs).
-So it was bound to fail.
+So I wasbound to fail.
 Well, by the standards of Ibadan at that time, my failure was exportable.
 You could call it a pass, if anybody has 40 or whatever.
-But to be honest with you, I never allowed myself to repeat a course if I fail.
+But to be honest with you, I never allowed myself to repeat a course if I failed.
 I failed two courses in my university education.
 One was that romantic poetry, the other was Marxist Political Economy.
 Part of the reason I could not have passed Marxist Political Economy was that I liked arguing with my teacher.
 Ola Oni was our teacher.
 And honestly, he took a hard way to get me to accept some of his arguments.
 When I look back now I ask myself what was it all about.
 But honestly I did not take those two courses seriously.
 I was bound to fail them.
 And I wasn’t going to repeat any course in my university career.
 It was one oath I swore that I never broke, that I would not repeat a course.
 If I failed a course it was dead.
 Luckily for me, I never failed a compulsory course.
 So I managed to scale through.
 So that by the time I got a 2.1 it was as if God just wanted to be kind to me.
-Normally, I never read the course of study I went to the university f.
-I mean, I looked at that library when I got to the university and I told myself, “Odia, you must raze this library to the ground,” which was a way of saying I wanted to make sure that from top to bottom of that library, that I would read every section so that by the time I was leaving the university, I would be grounded in as many areas as possible.
+Normally, I never read the course of study I went to the university for.
+I mean, I looked at that many storey library when I got to the university and I told myself, “Odia, you must raze this library to the ground,” which was a way of saying I wanted to make sure that from top to bottom of that library, that I would read every section so that by the time I was leaving the university, I would be grounded in as many areas as possible.
 And I used to read all those journals that would come.
-There were not for my level of education.
+They were not for my level of education.
 What’s level of education got to do with knowing whatever is knowable in the world.
 But you see, it wasn’t the kind of university that we were soon going to have.
 This was a very different kind of university, a university where you interacted with lecturers who genuinely believed in education.
 I have told the story somewhere about how students in my class, in the department of political science used to really go after lecturers.
 That is to say a lecturer is teaching and makes a mistake, somebody would raise his hand and say, “Excuse me, sir, I have read that book (laughs).
-And say that there is a different opinion and expressed it.
+And say that there is a different opinion and express it.
 On one occasion, I remember, Bolaji Akinyemi was so angered by the way some of the boys in the class were responding to something he had said, he just walked out of the class.
 He was one of those young lecturers whom you enjoyed listening to also because he was close to your age and he had a very posh understanding of whatever he taught.
 He was good.

 You also trained under Billy Dudley?

 Well, Dudley was the baba.
 For anybody in Political Science, Dudley was the last word in anything.
 Billy Dudley was a mathematician.
 He studied philosophy then became a political scientist.
 So that if Dudley was teaching, the examples he gave you were from every angle of the compass.
 You got to know one thing because Dudley would take you around other things that dealt with that one thing.
 Billy Dudley was not just a teacher.
 He was just good company as you walked the road towards any kind of knowledge.
 He did nothing else in the world, it was just about knowledge and how to make it work.
 And then, of course, he had written wonderful books by the time we got to the university.
 His book on politics in Northern Nigeria is still a classic any day.
-And then his book, Instability and Political Order in Nigerian Civil War, there is hardly another book like it anywhere.
+And then his book, Instability and Political Order on the Nigerian Civil War, there is hardly another book like it anywhere.
 We did not know then that he was ill.
 It was because of his illness that he had to arrange to go abroad to become, I think, boss of the first National Universities Commission in London and then we just heard he died.
 Luckily for us students of political science, by the time Dudley died he had written that wonderful little book, Introduction to Nigerian Politics.
 That was the kind of environment in which one had to operate.
 They were generally very knowledgeable people who also were big men in their areas, like Oyediran.
 Oyediran was in administration.
 And in Nigeria he was in a very special place as a teacher of administration.
-The teacher who taught us Insurgency and Counter Insurgency was a South African, Sam Nolochugo.
-I never fail to say that it was San Nolochugo who read my poem, The Poet Who Lied and said since this poem has something to do with Soyinka’s The Man Died why not remove the “who” so that it can rhyme with The Man Died?
+The teacher who taught us Insurgency and Counter Insurgency was a South African, Sam Nolutshungu.
+I never fail to say that it was San Nolutshungu who read my poem, The Poet Who Lied and said since this poem has something to do with Soyinka’s The Man Died why not remove the “who” so that it can rhyme with The Man Died?
 That is how I got the title, The Poet Lied.
 It was a poem I wrote in my second year in the university.
 I was a very indigent student, but that year I wrote more poems than I think I wrote in so many of the other years of my university life.

 How did you meet Awolowo?
 How did you become his private secretary?

-Anyway, I came to town to buy newspapers and I opened The New Nigerian and the Candido column was criticizing Awolowo.
-It said Awolowo was jumping the gun again because the ban on politics had not yet been lifted, and he was asking for involved and committed researchers to work with him in the next stage of his political career.
+Anyway, I came to town to buy newspapers and I opened The New Nigerian and the Candidocolumn was criticizing Awolowo.
+It said Awolowowas jumping the gun again because the ban on politics had not yet been lifted, and he was asking for involved and committed researchers to work with him in the next stage of his political career.
 Well, I never saw the original advert.
-I simply used the New Nigerian as my peg and I wrote an application, where he asked for involved and committed researchers.
+I simply used the New Nigerian as my peg and I wrote anapplication, to be the involved and committed researcher.
 Somehow I came to Ibadan that weekend for my lectures and I met Bola Ige.
 I missed out the Bola Ige one deliberately.
 I met Bola Ige in those early years at Ibadan, when I had no school fees and I was looking for anybody who could help me out.
 I went to meet him.
 After all, he was one of the Awolowo disciples.
 I went to meet him and he looked at me.
 He said, “Yes, I know you as a student activist and all that, but I have to be sure you are actually a student in that department.
 He said, “Go and bring a letter from your head of department.”
 Once I brought a letter from Billy Dudley, that was it.
 That was how myself and Bola Ige had this unbreakable tie.
-He was much older than me but he treated me like an equal in a way that I still can’t understand it up till today.
+He was much older than me but he treated me like an equal in a way that I still can’t understand up till today.
 But we hit it so well together.
 He was the one I gave my letter to.
 It was handwritten.
 I couldn’t get even a photocopy of that letter.
 But I can give you that story offhand.
 The main part of that letter simply said, “You have asked for involved and committed researchers.
-I hope by involved and committed you do not imply that I cannot disagree with my employer when I feel strongly about something I would take the job.
+If, by involved and committed, you do not imply that I cannot disagree with my employer when I feel strongly about something, I would take the job.”
 I was already late.
 The deadline had passed.
-And I was given my employer some kind of conditionality.
+And I was giving my employer some kind of conditionality.
 I look back now and I can’t explain how it got into me.
 But that was exactly the way I felt.
-I I was going to do a job like this, I want it to be a job in which I will be free to express myself, in which I will make a commitment that I don’t have to break because it is my own commitment.
-When Bola Ige got to Chief Awolowo, after his return he said, “Why did you send me on this fool’s errand?
+I I was going to do a job like this, I wanted it to be a job in which I wouldl be free to express myself, in which I would make a commitment that I don’t have to break because it is my own commitment.
+When Bola Ige got to Chief Awolowo, after his return, he said, “Why did you send me on this fool’s errand?
 I thought I was going to lobby for you.
 But I got there and the old man said he knows you very well.”
 And properly speaking, he did actually know me very well.
-We hadn’t met more than those twice that I mentioned, but he never forgot.
-He talked about Ola Rotimi and the FESTAC episode.
+We hadn’t met more than that once that I mentioned, but he never forgot.
+He talked about Ola Rotimiand the FESTAC episode.
 Somehow when I applied for that job, from the day I wrote that application I was sure I would get the job.
 That’s why I could give a condition.
 Because I was so cocksure that I would get the job.
-Whether I was late or not late, I have never been surer of a job in my lie.
+Whether I was late or not late, I have never been surer of a job in my life.
 I got it.
 Getting that job changed my attitude towards my PhD.
 I no longer wanted to get a PhD.

 We wanted to ask that question.
 We learnt that you just left.